GrinonBarrett/Taksidos/Core Rules/Creatures/Templates/Therianthrope.md

 ### Therianthrope
 Typically, a therainthrope comes about as the result of a curse.
 But there are many causes.
 Additionally, there are similar forms of curses that can function similarly, such as lycanthropy, but have far more changes to the afflicted creature.
 A therianthrope's condition is associated with one of a number of creatures.
-THere is a legend of powerful mages who have managed to willfully attain therianthropy of many beasts, but this path is not recommended for anyone.
+There is a legend of powerful mages who have managed to willfully attain therianthropy of many beasts, but this path is not recommended for anyone.

 **Multiple Forms**: The creature with this template has a "base" form and a "beast" form.
 Its base form is its standard form.
 The beast form is a form which, except where noted here, functions identically to that of the associated creature.